 Low vision devices are considered game changers for the visually impaired, but a University of Michigan Kellogg Eye Center study shows significant inequality in use of the technology proven to improve functioning and quality of life for older adults.

-Adults who use low vision devices were more likely to be older and white compared to those who did not use them, according to the study published in JAMA Ophthalmology.
+Low vision device users were more likely to be older and white compared to those who did not use the devices, according to the study published in JAMA Ophthalmology.

 Compared to white adults age 65 and older, the odds of using a low vision device were 17 percent lower in black adults and 47 percent lower among Hispanics.

 “Low vision services can improve quality of life and the ability of patients to do important everyday activities.
 However, ensuring equitable access to these services is a major challenge,” says senior study author Joshua Ehrlich, M.D., MPH, an ophthalmologist at Kellogg Eye Center and eye policy researcher at the U-M Institute for Healthcare Policy and Innovation.